ChronoSheets/ChronoSheets-CSharp-Client/docs/OrganisationGroupsApi.md

 <a name="organisationgroupsgetorganisationgroupsforjob"></a>
 # **OrganisationGroupsGetOrganisationGroupsForJob**
-> CsApiApiResponseListOrganisationGroup OrganisationGroupsGetOrganisationGroupsForJob (int? jobId, string xChronosheetsAuth)
+> CSApiResponseListOrganisationGroup OrganisationGroupsGetOrganisationGroupsForJob (int? jobId, string xChronosheetsAuth)

 Get org groups for a particular job